-A Deposit is defined as the flow of funds from Zeller to your Zeller Transaction Account or nominated BSB and account number, based on the value of acquired transactions less any transaction fees.
+A Settlement is defined as the flow of funds from Zeller to your Zeller Transaction Account or nominated BSB and account number, based on the value of acquired transactions less any transaction fees.

 An accepted payment is defined as a payment that you received on your Zeller Terminal.

 There are two types of settlement freezes that can apply to your Zeller account:

 - Partial freeze - Where a particular transaction or a proportion of your accepted payments are illegible for settlement.